Joel Chasnoff: Israel Defense Forces

 After graduating university and a half-hearted attempt at a stand-up career in New York City, Chasnoff immigrated to Israel and enlisted in the Israel Defense Forces at age 24.
 From 1997 to 1998 he served as a tank gunner in the 188th Armored Brigade in south Lebanon.

 His unit was responsible for defending Israel's north, including the Golan Heights and the Syrian border.
 His service included two months of Basic Training, two months of Tank School, three months of Advanced Warfare Training, followed by a tour of duty in South Lebanon, where he participated in operations against Hezbollah.
 During one such operation, Chasnoff wreaked havoc when he refused to fire on a pair of enemy combatants in an Open Fire Zone.

 During his time of service Chasnoff attempted to marry his Israeli girlfriend, only to discover that he was not considered halakhically Jewish by the official Rabbinate of Israel and was thus unable to marry in the Jewish state.

 Comedy

 After being discharged from the IDF, Chasnoff returned to the United States to pursue his comedy career, first at the Improv Olympic in Chicago and eventually in New York City.
 In 2016, he returned to Israel with his family.
 He has stage and screen credits in ten countries, including the U.S., Israel, Canada, Australia, the U.K., Switzerland, Japan, Korea, and Singapore.
-He's been the warm-up act for Jon Stewart and Lewis Black of The Daily Show, and went on a USO Comedy Tour of the Far East entertaining American Marines.
+He's been the warm-up act for Jon Stewart and Lewis Black of The Daily Show, and went on a USO Comedy Tour of the Far East entertaining United States Marines.
 He has performed at more than 1,000 comedy clubs, colleges, festivals, and Jewish events across North America, Israel, and Europe.

 His comedy, both stand-up and written, relies on non-degrading observations about the details of American life and his Jewish upbringing.